-Established by outstanding music educator and music literacy expert Deborah Smith, DS Music provides support and resources for teaching musicianship and aural training in the secondary school.
+Established by renowned music educator and music literacy expert Deborah Smith, DS Music provides outstanding support and resources for teaching musicianship and aural training in the secondary school.

 Our flagship series Musicianship & Aural Training for the Secondary School is a COMPETE CLASSROOM MUSIC PROGRAM comprising a comprehensive set of resources for Years 7 to 12.